Edw590/F1DP/README.md

 Hi everyone.
 I've decided to attempt to port all patches made to the Windows version of Fallout 1 to the MS-DOS one.
 This way, those who play on devices which can only execute the game with an MS-DOS emulator, can also enjoy the patches that the Windows version players can.

+Why Go and not Python or C or something?
+I prefer Go over Python (I like compilers complaining over types and other things aside from Go being easy to compile to an EXE), and C is too much hassle for such a simple thing.

 ## Contributing

 Anyone is free to contribute to the repository with new patch ports, new patches entirely, port fixes, whatever that is useful.